Model-free Forecasting of Rogue Waves using Reservoir Computing: Introduction

 We highlight key differences between dissipative and Hamiltonian chaos.
 In dissipative systems, phase space contracts, and the dynamics eventually settle onto a lower-dimensional structure known as an attractor.
 In contrast, the chaos observed in the focusing NLS equation arises from the presence of homoclinic orbits.
 The stable and unstable manifolds intersect transversally in phase space when these orbits are perturbed.
 However, due to the conservation of phase space volume in Hamiltonian systems, the trajectory evolves more complexly, passing near both the stable and unstable manifolds without settling, which leads to chaotic behavior.
 Unlike dissipative chaos, where the trajectory is confined to a lower-dimensional attractor, chaos in Hamiltonian systems typically spans a higher-dimensional region of phase space.
 This fundamental difference implies that dissipative system trajectories are concentrated around lower-dimensional attractors during machine learning model training.
 In contrast, in Hamiltonian chaos, the trajectory spans a more intricate and higher-dimensional phase space, making it harder for models to learn the full dynamics.
 The challenge is further compounded by the RC hidden layer, which is inherently dissipative and tends to contract trajectories toward attractors, making it especially difficult to sustain accurate, long-term predictions in Hamiltonian systems.

 The primary objective of this research is to advance the understanding of RC's forecasting capabilities for \textit{non-periodic} waves, particularly rogue waves.
 A key focus lies in evaluating its performance using testing data from a different initial condition, aiming to thoroughly assess its robustness and applicability in varying scenarios.
-While several studies have demonstrated RC's ability to predict unseen dynamics in chaotic dissipative systems \citep{pershin_training_2023, Rohm2021a, Kim2021}, its performance in other systems—particularly Hamiltonian systems—remains largely unexplored due to the absence of an attractor.
+While several studies have demonstrated RC's ability to predict unseen dynamics in chaotic dissipative systems \citep{pershin_training_2023, Rohm2021a, Kim2021}, its performance in other systems, particularly Hamiltonian systems,remains largely unexplored due to the absence of an attractor.
 Our main contribution to the project is the revelation that RC can provide reasonable predictions, even when operating within different phase spaces in the integrable spatiotemporal system.
 Furthermore, we introduce a modified forecasting approach that incorporates real data assimilation, significantly improving RC’s predictive performance.
 This result paves the way for future research to better understand and improve the long-term predictive capabilities of RC within Hamiltonian systems.

-This report is organized as follows.
-Section \ref{sec:Method} presents a brief introduction to parallel RC and details the training and testing procedures used in the study.
+This report is organized into the following sections.
+Section \ref{chap4:Method} presents a brief introduction to parallel RC and details the training and testing procedures used in the study.
 In Section \ref{sec:SIMULATION}, we provide a detailed explanation of the training data and the prediction results.
-The main focus of our study is explained in Sections \ref{sec:MI_Breather} and \ref{sec:ow_simulation}.
+The main focus of our study is explained in Section \ref{sec:MI_Breather} and Section \ref{sec:ow_simulation}.
 In these sections, we employ different testing data to assess the generalizability of the RC model trained in the previous section for higher-order breathers and random ocean waves.
 Section \ref{sec:auto_obs} discusses procedures to extend the prediction horizon in autonomous prediction.
-We conclude in Section \ref{sec:CONCLUSION} and provide an overview of future research directions.
+We conclude in Section \ref{chap4:sec:CONCLUSION} and provide an overview of the future research direction.